Cantido/hematite/README.md

 - Events are strictly ordered by the order they arrived
 - Events are frequently queried by their position in history

-Hematite is built with these optimizations and so and read and write events very fast.
+Hematite is built with these optimizations and so can read and write events very fast.
 Run the benchmarks to see for yourself:

 ```console